Nutrition

 While sourdough is one of the most popular kinds of bread, is it one of the healthiest types of bread?
 For many, the question remains: Is sourdough bread healthy overall?

-Sourdough Bread Nutritional Overview (average per 1 slice):
+Trader Joe's Sourdough Sandwich Bread Nutritional Overview (per 43-gram slice):

 Sourdough is one of the healthiest bread types.